uva-iai/uva-iai.github.io/README.md

 # This is a test

-# Universiteit Van Amsterdam Artificial Intelligence
+# Universiteit Van Amsterdam Inclusive Artificial Intelligence

 ## Statement on UVA IAI